 "I don't think [Richard] had ever been upended that violently and it was amazing that he could come back after something like that and score the kind of goal he did.
 He was gone after that for most of the game but came back and scored the damn goal that beat us."

 Reay scored an empty net goal to seal the game, and the series, for the Canadiens.

 As vicious as the seven-game encounter had been, the opposing players congratulated each other on a hard fought series.
 Milt Schmidt had his arm around Canadiens rookie Dickie Moore, whom he battled throughout the series, and the players all shook hands.
 The most memorable handshake came between Richard and Henry, who almost appeared to be bowing to the Rocket as he struggled to hang onto his goalie gear.

 "I felt bad of course because he had just eliminated us from the playoffs but I had to congratulate the Rocket because it was one of the greatest goals I had ever seen and it was no shame being beat by such a player," Henry said years later.
 "Rocket Richard filled the stadiums wherever he went in those days with the fans coming out to either boo or cheer him."

-Battered and scarred, the Canadiens would prove to be no match for the well rested Detroit Red Wings, who had swept the Toronto Maple Leafs in four games.
-The Wings would clinch the Cup in another sweep, despite Irvin's prediction of a six-game Canadiens victory by April 19.
+Battered and scarred, the Canadiens would prove to be no match in the Stanley Cup Final for the well-rested Detroit Red Wings, who had swept the Toronto Maple Leafs in four games.
+The Wings would clinch the Stanley Cup in another sweep, despite Irvin's prediction of a six-game Canadiens victory by April 19.